Naapperas/zon/README.md

 zon.anything()
 ```

-Besides this, theres also a `zon.optional()` type, which allows for a value to be either of the type passed as an argument or `None`.
+Besides this, there's also a `zon.optional()` type, which allows for a value to be either of the type passed as an argument or `None`.

 ```python
 zon.optional(zon.string())